fartlek training examples

 The “Base-Phase” Fartlek

 Yet, distance runners don’t need to hit the track for dedicated speed sessions.
-Faster efforts are simply included in easy runs.
+Faster efforts are included in easy runs.
 That’s where base-phase fartleks come in.
 The two intensities I recommend are 100 – 200m at 1500m pace on flat terrain and 50m at a relaxed but near-maximal effort uphill.

 Note: There’s no point in running longer repetitions at that pace.
-The desired adaptation is not lactate tolerance; the goal is neuromuscular power to prepare for full-blown VO2max intervals at 5K to 3K race pace later in the training cycle.
+The desired adaptation is not lactate tolerance; the goal is neuromuscular power to prepare for full-blown VO2 max intervals at 5K to 3K race pace later in the training cycle.

 The “Mona” Fartlek